Ryohskay/jekyll-theme-luke/_pages/products.markdown

 ### (Human) Language-agnostic

-It's very well modularised, so you can customise almost any words on the template, and you can express yourself beyond the limitations of standardised blank languages.
+Luke theme is modularised, so you can customise almost any words on the template, and you can express yourself beyond the limitations of standardised blank languages.

 Even if you want to create a website in rare and unrepresented languages like